Set up your self-hosted model infrastructure

 To host your models, you should use:

-• For cloud deployments, AWS Bedrock or Azure as a cloud providers.
+• For cloud-hosted model deployments, we currently support AWS Bedrock or Azure OpenAI as cloud providers.

 Configure your GitLab instance